jasti/jasti.github.io/_posts/2019-09-02-paternity.markdown

 </center>
 <br>

-I’m grateful for the experience because it has helped me:
+Having said that, I’m grateful for the experience because it has helped me:

 - get a sense of what my partner went through during her maternity leave.
 The loneliness, boredom, monotony and the lack of any positive feedback from the baby.